 DETAILED STOCK MARKET GUIDE FOR BEGINNERS

 We all understand that a share in market parlance is part ownership in a company.
 So if a company has issued 100 shares and you own 1 share then you own 1% stake in the company.
-The big question is how to invest in shares and how to invest in share market?
+The big question is how to invest in shares and how to invest in the share market?
 Let us also grasp what is stock market, how to invest in share market and how to buy shares in India.
 Let us also look at equity markets and how to buy shares in Indian equity market.

 Share Market Basics

 Before starting to invest in stocks, it is important to learn about what the share market is and how it works.
 It is where shares of different companies are traded.
 In India, there are two primary exchanges; the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE).

 Investment is a key to your safe and secured future.
 However, to overcome the impact of inflation, investments in plain old financial instruments does not seem to be adequate.
 To get something extra out of your investments, Share market offers the lucrative opportunity of purchase and trade of securities such as stocks and options.
 Angel Broking empowers every eager investor to understand the working of the share market by providing information on stock market basics, how to trade, types of financial instruments, and successful trading strategies that offer better returns for you to become someone more than a regular investor.

 What is the Difference Between Primary Markets and Secondary Markets?

 When a company comes out with an initial public offer (IPO) it is called the primary market.
 The normal purpose of an IPO is to list the stock in the share market.
 Once the share gets listed it starts trading in the secondary market.
 Buying and selling shares is largely like buying and selling any other commodity.